mgjohnston/mgjohnston.github.io/blog/_drafts/2020-02-28-WhyDoCellsCommuicate.md

 categories: [science]
 tags: [plasmodesmata]
 ---
+This blog was written by me for JIC Communications and is reproduced here.

 ## Multicellularity: how and why cells communicate

 Roughly 600 million years ago, the first multicellular organism evolved from single-celled life.